micro-os-plus/web-jekyll/pages/micro-os-plus/iii/coding-style.md

 -   [JSF AV Rule 10 (MISRA C Rule 6)] - Values of character types **will** be restricted to a defined and documented subset of ISO 10646-1.
 [9]
 -   ~~[JSF AV Rule 13 (MISRA C Rule 8)] - Multi-byte characters and wide string literals **will not** be used.~~
--   [ILG AV Rule 13 (MISRA C Rule 8)] - Multi-byte characters and wide string literals **will not** be used in variable names, but is legal in comments (and Doxygen documentation).
+-   [ILG AV Rule 13 (MISRA C Rule 8)] - Multi-byte characters and wide string literals **will not** be used in variable names, but are legal in comments (and Doxygen documentation).

 ### Trigraph sequences